owenroberts/mmp210/index.md

 ## Class Description
 This course introduces the basic concepts of programming for multimedia.
 Students will learn the principles of object-oriented programming and how to create scripts for the manipulation of graphics, audio and text to construct a web-based multimedia presentation.

-In addition to the above, the current version of this course focuses on creating interactive art and learning basic programming concepts using JavaScript along with the [p5 JavaScript library](https://p5js.org/){:target="blank"}.
+In addition to the above, the current version of this course focuses on creating interactive art and learning basic programming concepts using JavaScript along with the [p5 JavaScript library](https://p5js.org/){:target="_blank"}.

 ## Fall 2019
 - Instructor: Owen Roberts
 - Email: oroberts AT bmcc DOT cuny  DOT edu
 - Office: S622J
 - Office extension: 8057
-- Office hours: Monday 2pm - 5pm, Wednesday afternoons by appointment
+- Office hours: Tuesday 4pm - 6pm, Thursday 4pm - 5pm, Wednesday afternoon by appointment
 - Class times: Tuesday & Thursday 2:00pm - 3:40pm
-- Chambers S608
+- Class room: Chambers S608

 ## Turning in assignments
 - Assignments turned in on Blackboard